BikBikBikBikBik/blocke/README.md

 * XMR
 * ZEC

-Addition of more coins is halted until test suite for current codebase is complete.
+With more on the way.

 <br />

-# Installation
+## Installation
 ```
 $ npm install -g blocke
 ```